Complete Camouflage Guide for Wildlife Photographers

 For serious use, Arcturus Ghost Ghillie Suit offers superior construction with reinforced elbows and knees, critical for photographers who spend hours in prone or kneeling positions.
 The adjustable sizing accommodates various layers underneath for different seasons.

-Premium options like the Nomad Leafy Suit technically aren’t traditional ghillies but use 3D leaf-cut fabric that achieves similar disruption with less weight and better breathability.
+Premium options like the Leafy Suit technically aren’t traditional ghillies but use 3D leaf-cut fabric that achieves similar disruption with less weight and better breathability.
 These work exceptionally well for photographers who need to move between shooting locations.

 Ghillie Suit Considerations for Photographers